Michele Moody-Adams

-Michele Moody-Adams is an American philosopher and academic administrator.
+Michele Moody-Adams (born 1956) is an American philosopher and academic administrator.
 Between July 1, 2009, and September 2011, she served as Dean of Columbia College and Vice President for Undergraduate Education at Columbia University.
 She was the first woman and first African-American to hold the post.
 She has since resigned as dean, citing the decreasing autonomy of Columbia College.
 She remains a faculty member in the department of philosophy.
 In 2021, she was elected to the American Academy of Arts and Sciences.

 Early life and education

 Moody-Adams grew up in Chicago on the Southside.
 Moody-Adams' father was a schoolteacher.
 Moody-Adams was close with her father, and they would listen to opera and classical music together on the weekends.
 She attended Wellesley College and, having studied with Ruth Anna Putnam, she graduated from there in 1978 with a B.A. in philosophy.
 She attended Somerville College at Oxford University on a Marshall Scholarship, and received a B.A. in philosophy, politics, and economics, in 1980.
 She earned her Ph.D. in philosophy from Harvard University in 1986.
 Moody-Adams wrote her dissertation on "Moral Philosophy Naturalized: Morality and Mitigated Skepticism in Hume" under the supervision of John Rawls.